C. R. Pattabhiraman

-Chetput Ramaswami Pattabhiraman (சேத்துப்பட்டு ராமசவாமி ஐயர் பட்டாபிராமன்; 11 November 1906 – 19 June 2001) was an Indian lawyer and politician from the Indian National Congress.
+Chetput Ramaswami Pattabhiraman (11 November 1906 – 19 June 2001) was an Indian lawyer and politician from the Indian National Congress.
 He was the eldest son of Indian statesman C. P. Ramaswami Iyer.
 He served as a Member of Indian Parliament from Kumbakonam from 1957 to 1967 and as a Union Minister from 1966 to 1967.

 Early life and education

 Pattabhiraman was born on 11 November 1906 to C. P. Ramaswami Iyer and his wife Seethamma.
 Madras High Court Justices Diwan Bahadur Sir C. V. Kumaraswami Sastri and Diwan Bahadur C. V. Viswanatha Sastri were his maternal uncles; C. V. Runganada Sastri was his maternal great-grandfather.
 As Pattabhiraman was born after a Naga Prathistha yagna or a sacrifice to the Hindu god Nāga by Seethamma who had earlier suffered two miscarriages, Pattabhiraman was initially named Nagarajan.
 He was born a day before his father's 27th birthday.

 Pattabhiraman had his schooling from the P. S. Higher Secondary School, Mylapore, Madras and graduated from Presidency College, Madras.
 He did his LL.
 B at the London School of Economics and Political Science and qualified for the bar from the Middle Temple in 1932.
 Pattabhiraman practised as an advocate after his graduation and in 1938, became an advocate of the Federal Court, Delhi, now the Supreme Court of India.